genneko/website-source/content/playing-with-bsd/system/learning-notes-on-jails.md

    ```

 4. Copy timezone configuration from the host to the template.
-Usually /etc/resolv.conf is also copied from the host, but after some experiments I decided to copy it by using /etc/jail.conf's exec.prestart and delete it by exec.poststop.
+Usually /etc/resolv.conf is also copied from the host, but after some experiments I decided to copy it by using /etc/jail.conf's exec.prestart and delete it by exec.poststop for most cases.
+(But I won't do this if the host acts as a name server and its resolv.conf refers to itself.
+In such a case, I'll use a statically configured resolv.conf for jails)

    ```
    sudo cp /etc/localtime /vm/tmpl/11.2/etc/